 The new 4D seismic monitoring system, based on so-called On Demand Ocean Bottom Nodes, is being developed under a National Agency of Petroleum, Natural Gas and Biofuels (ANP) promoted programme.

-The goal is to increase the autonomy of ocean bottom nodes and enable them to be deployed and remain on the seafloor for up to five years.
+The goal of the project, which Brazilian oil major Petrobras is also a partner in, is to increase the autonomy of ocean bottom nodes, enabling them to be deployed and remain on the seafloor for up to five years, ready to record the seismic and geodetic data on demand.
 During that period, no interventions, such as connections for data extraction or replacement of batteries, would be required.
 The nodes would communicate wirelessly with autonomous underwater vehicles (AUV), such as the Shell-funded FlatFish AUV.
 These capabilities will help to generate operational efficiencies and eliminate the various existing difficulties in deploying current 4D seismic monitoring technology, which is vital to the development and production optimization of oil and gas fields.
 The new technology will also allow the reduction of both costs and operational safety risks.

 “This is a very promising project, fully aligned with the new reality of the oil and gas industry, which seeks to use new technologies to ensure a safer, more efficient operation that has less impact on the environment.
 For Shell, Brazil is an important centre for attracting partners and technological development, and we are sure that the partnership with Sonardyne and Senai will be very successful.”